Kumano Oji Shrines

 According to some traditions, one was associated with Sanzu-no-Kawa, the mythical river that separates the land of the living from the land of the dead.

 In a document from the early Kamakura era (1185-1333), the river to the right of the Oji was the realm of the silent prayers of Kannon, the Bodhisattva of Mercy, and in the river on the left flowed divine waters that could cure all ills.

 Chikatsuyu-oji is located in a large intermountain basin (elevation: 300m) bisected from North to South by the Hiki-gawa River, approximately halfway between Takijiri-oji and Hongu.
 It is one of the oldest Oji shrines and a major site along the Kumano Kodo.

 Over 900 years ago, during the peak of the imperial pilgrimages to Kumano, parties of up to 300 people would be accommodated in the area.
 They performed cold-water purification rites in the river before worshipping.
-The buried remains of 13th-century religious artefacts were discovered close by, and until 1906 a large pavilion was located at this site.
+The buried remains of 13th-century religious artifacts were discovered close by, and until 1906 a large pavilion was located at this site.
 It was dismantled because of an imperial edict to merge shrines.

 In 1109, the aristocrat Fujiwara Munetada (1062-1141) wrote in his pilgrimage diary, “On the left side of the road, there was a cherry tree grafted on a Japanese cypress.
 It was a truly rare thing.”
 This is the origin of the Oji’s name: “tsugizakura” means “grafted cherry tree”.